 There are a lot of factors that can cause low vision or blindness, from eye diseases to missing nutrients.
 However, uncorrected refractive errors (UREs) are the leading cause of visual impairments including low vision and blindness.

 Normally, these refractive errors are caught early on in childhood.
 When caught, they are easily treatable, most commonly with prescription glasses or contacts.
 However, sometimes things can go wrong.
 Either the error isn’t caught and left uncorrected, or the error can be mistreated, leaving the person’s vision no better off than before.

 This newfound information doesn’t have to be the end of your vision.
 UREs are easily treatable, and not only in childhood.
 Adults suffering from a lifetime of UREs can also work to improve their conditions.
 The best part is, we have all-natural ways to treat these issues that won’t waste your time or break the bank.

 UREs: What Are They?

 You’ve already heard of uncorrected refractive errors before, even if the term doesn’t sound familiar to you.
 Some of the most common are myopia (nearsightedness), hyperopia (farsightedness), astigmatism and presbyopia.
-These refractive errors occur when the eye is unable to properly focus, which then result in blurred vision.
+These refractive errors occur when the eye is unable to properly focus, which then results in blurred vision.

 Myopia is the most common refractive error and has been on the rise in recent years.
 This refractive error causes the eye to have difficulty perceiving objects at a distance, while objects close to the eye are in perfect focus.